I check about 30 tech news sources every morning.

 Best For: The power user who wants to build a personalized intelligence dashboard.

-Here’s what I think will happen.
-As AI gets better at understanding context, tools like Feedly will become the standard way professionals consume information.
-We’re already seeing early signs of this shift.
+Here’s what I think will happen: as AI gets better at understanding context, tools like Feedly will become how professionals actually consume information.
+It’s already starting.
+The early signs are there, and they’re unmistakable, people aren’t just trying these tools, they’re restructuring their entire workflow around them.

 (I use it to monitor everything from quantum computing breakthroughs to changes in semiconductor supply chains.)